ccorsi/ccorsi.github.io/about.md

 - Big Bang Theory
 - Particle Physics

-While the above list doesn't imply that the books I read are only technical books they do include a list of general audience books related to the topics above.
+While the above list doesn't imply that the books I read are only technical books.
+They do include a list of general audience books related to the topics above.

 While my interest in books is not my only pleasure,  I also enjoy listening to music, watching movies and other